instructor-ai/instructor/docs/blog/posts/generator.md

 ### Use Cases in Real-World Applications

-Generators shine in scenarios like reading large files, data streaming, and pipeline creation for data processing.
+Generators shine in scenarios like reading large files, data streaming (eg. llm token streaming), and pipeline creation for data processing.

-## Integrating Generators with LLM Streaming
+## LLM Streaming

 If you've used ChatGPT, you'll see that the tokens are streamed out one by one, instead of the full response being shown at the end (can you imagine waiting for the full response??).
 This is made possible by generators.